SkylineCommunications/dataminer-docs/release-notes/EPM/I-DOCSIS/EPM_6.1.2_I-DOCSIS.md

 The following general improvements have been implemented:

 - Settings for subscribers, taps, amplifiers and node tables will now all be done in the back end.
 In the front end, they will be displayed via view tables.
-The tables were also made vola­tile.
+The tables were also made volatile.
 - To prevent possible issues, the importing logic in the back end now uses an impersonated user only during the reading of the files.
 - The timing of the aggregation actions for the front and back end has been adjusted from 20 seconds to 5 minutes